-- 30% Income Tax relief (on investments up to £2 million per tax year if anything over £1m is invested in 'knowledge-intensive' companies). - Any growth on the value of the shares will be free from Capital Gains Tax when they are sold. - A gain made on the sale of other assets can be reinvested in EIS shares and deferred over the life of the EIS investment (assuming the EIS investment is made within the period one year before or three years after the gain arose). - From April 2026 100% relief will remain available on qualifying assets valued up to £1 million.
-An effective rate of relief of 50% will be applied to any qualifying assets over £1 million. - Income Tax or Capital Gains Tax relief is also available on losses (net of Income Tax relief given).
+- 30% Income Tax relief (on investments up to £2 million per tax year if anything over £1m is invested in 'knowledge-intensive' companies). - Any growth on the value of the shares will be free from Capital Gains Tax when they are sold. - A gain made on the sale of other assets can be reinvested in EIS shares and deferred over the life of the EIS investment (assuming the EIS investment is made within the period one year before or three years after the gain arose).

+- 100% Inheritance Tax relief after two years through Business Relief (provided the shares remain qualifying at the time of death). - Income Tax or Capital Gains Tax relief is also available on losses (net of Income Tax relief given).